 • Contractual, indemnity and debt recovery aspects of insurance law

 Ian’s costs practice includes both receiving and paying party advisory and advocacy work with a sub-specialism in acting for paying parties in high-value clinical negligence claims and the recoverability of A.T.E. premiums.
 Solicitor-client assessment work under the Solicitors Act 1974 includes the case of Herbert v HH Law Ltd., Soole J., 21st March 2018.

 Ian’s approach is founded on giving sound commercial, pragmatic and practical advice on the premise that his previous career, as a debt and derivatives trader, helps him readily assess risk and give that sort of advice.

 Areas of practice other than costs

-His personal injury practice includes significant experience in the areas of fraud or quasi-fraud, of the work required that underpins the allegations involved and the seriousness of their implications, whether as a claimant in a case where fraud is alleged or as a defendant.
-There is often some overlap with that area and his defendant-only credit hire practice, which pre-dates the Court of Appeal judgment in Dimond v Lovell, Ian’s costs practice allows him to provide a ‘cradle to grave’ service to those instructing him, whether for a claimant or a defendant.
-In addition, Ian practises in general commercial law and insolvency.
+His personal injury practice includes significant experience in the areas of fraud, or quasi-fraud, of the work required that underpins the allegations involved and the seriousness of their implications, whether as a claimant in a case where fraud is alleged or as a defendant.
+There is often some overlap with that area and his defendant-only credit hire practice, which pre-dates the Court of Appeal judgment in Dimond v Lovell.
+Ian’s costs practice allows him to provide a ‘cradle to grave’ service to those instructing him, whether for a claimant or a defendant.
+In addition, Ian practises in general commercial law.